Rubber vine

 Fire

 • Infestations can be controlled by burning.
-For best results, fuel loads must be prepared and managed before burning, and sites must receive follow-up treatment after burning.
+For best results, prepare and manage fuel loads before burning, and apply follow-up treatment after burning.

 • Two successive annual burns are recommended.
-First fire will open up infestation to increase grass growth (fuel load) while killing rubber vine plants.
-Second fire will clean up regrowth that follows first fire.
+The first fire will open up the infestation to increase grass growth (fuel load) while killing rubber vine plants.
+The second fire will clean up regrowth that follows the first fire.

 Mechanical control